SerenityOS/serenity/CONTRIBUTING.md

 That said, please do file any bugs you find, keeping the following in mind:

 * One issue per bug.
 Putting multiple things in the same issue makes both discussion and completion unnecessarily complicated.
 * No build issues (or other support requests.)
-If the Travis CI is green, the build problem is most likely on your side.
+If the Travis CI is red, the build problem is most likely on your side.
 Work it out locally, or ask on IRC.

 ## Feature policy